CedarGroveStudios/Cedargrove_CircuitPython_RGB_SpectrumTools/README.rst

 ``grayscale(index, gamma)``

-Translates the normalized index value into a 24-bit RGB integer with gamma adjustment.
+Translates the normalized index value into a 24-bit RGB integer with gamma visual perception control.
 The spectral index is a floating point value in the range of 0.0 to 1.0 (inclusive); default is 0.0.
 The gamma value can be from 0.0 to 1.0 (inclusive); default is 0.8, tuned for TFT displays.
 If the index or gamma value is outside of the specified range, the 24-bit RGB output will be limited to the minimum (0x0) or maximum (0xFFFFFF) value.